What Is an Evil Twin Attack? How To Secure Your Devices Against MitM Attacks

 Risks of an evil twin attack

 Evil twin attacks can be hard to spot, and the risks for users are high.
 When these attacks are successful, they give hackers complete access to your device.
 Once they have that, they can take control of all your personal information.
 They can also use an evil twin attack to insert malware onto your connected devices.
-Before you know it, you’ve got a nasty virus on your computer.
+Before you know it, your computer has a nasty virus.

 You typically won’t know you’ve been a victim until it’s too late.
 You may notice some odd bank transactions that you didn’t make.
 When pulling up your account, you may suddenly see transactions in a different state for items you didn’t purchase.
 By that point, you may have identity theft and loss of data to consider.
 Rather than being on the offense, it puts you in an uncomfortable defensive mode, trying to recover your accounts and other data.